SriramRajagopal42/SportsMe/README.md

 If users would like to continue playing with one another after their first meetup, they can RSVP to a scheduled event (daily, weekly, etc.).
 Automatically sends confirmation and reminders to users via email

-To address security issues with our app, users must create an account (username and password) when opening the app for the first time.
-Users will also be required to provide additional information such as their phone number, email, year, and gender.
 Technologies
 Javascript
 Node.js